 Greek colonists would kindle fire from her hearth in the prytaneion and keep it lit in a lantern until they reached the hearths of new towns and cities or built their hearth at their new location.
 There is one of these at Olympia and at Delphi, where she was also associated with the omphalos stone, marking the navel of the world.

 An important inscription about her comes from the Greek island of Chios, and two statues of her were found in the prytaneion on the sacred island of Delos; similar statues were probably in many other Greek temples by the hearth area.

 Who Was Hestia?

-Hestia's symbol or attribute: The hearth and the tamed fire that burns there.
+- Her symbol or attribute: Her symbol was the hearth and the tamed fire that burns there.
 She is said to tend it faithfully.

-Hestia's strengths: Constant, calm, gentle, and supportive of the family and home.
+- Her strengths: She was constant, calm, gentle, and supportive of the family and home.

-Interesting facts about Hestia: Hestia was one of three goddesses immune to the influence of Aphrodite.
+- Interesting facts: Hestia was one of three goddesses immune to the influence of Aphrodite.
 She could not be forced to love anyone.
 In Rome, a similar goddess, Vesta, ruled over the group of priestesses called the Vestal Virgins whose duty it was to keep the sacred fire perpetually lit.